Best ND Filters for DJI Osmo Pocket 3

 Key Factors

-• Gimbal Clearance: A good filter should be thin enough to allow the gimbal to move through its full range without hitting the frame.
+• Gimbal Clearance: The filter must be thin enough to allow the gimbal to rotate into its storage position without catching.

 Comparison Table